Ukrainian Village, Chicago: St. Volodymyr Ukrainian Orthodox Cathedral

 St. Volodymyr Ukrainian Orthodox Cathedral represents Eastern Orthodox Christianity, the dominant religion in Ukraine.
-It has served new immigrants who have left Ukraine since the fall of the Soviet Union.
+St. Volodymyr UOC was established in 1916 and was originally named Holy Trinity Parish, until it was relocated from Erie Street to the corner of Cortez St. at Oakley Blvd. in 1946.
+It now serves second and third generation families, and fourth wave Ukrainian immigrants who began arriving after 1991.

-Orthodox in faith, the cathedral is a part of the UOC USA, which is under the jurisdiction of the Ecumenical Patriarchate and is in full communion with the Orthodox Church of Ukraine.
+Greek Orthodox in faith, the cathedral is part of the UOC USA, which is under the jurisdiction of the Ecumenical Patriarchate and is in full communion with the Orthodox Church of Ukraine.

-The church was originally built for a German parish.
-It was sold twice before it was finally bought and converted by the current Ukrainian parish.
+The church building was originally built as a German Lutheran parish, and sold twice before finally purchased in 1946 and adapted for use by the current Ukrainian Orthodox parish.

 Ukrainian Village District

 On December 4, 2002, the Ukrainian Village District, centering on Haddon Avenue, Thomas Street, and Cortez Street between Damen and Leavitt Avenues, including portions of Damen, Hoyne and Leavitt Avenues, was designated as a Chicago Landmark District.
 Extensions to the district were designated in 2005 and on April 11, 2007.